-The application write is able to control the serial line configuration with Termios calls (such as the ioctl command, see the Termios documentation for more details).
-If the driver is to support dynamic configuration, then is must have the console\control piece of code.
-Refer to the gen68340 BSP for an example of how it is done.
+The application writer is able to control the serial line configuration with Termios calls (such as the ioctl command, see the Termios documentation for more details).
+If the driver is to support dynamic configuration, then it must have the console\control piece of code.
 Basically ioctl commands call console\control with the serial line configuration in a Termios defined data structure.
-The driver is responsible for reinitializing the UART with the correct settings.